radyhaggag/cpu_scheduling_algorithms/README.md

 ## Getting Started

-This project is a starting point for a Python flet application.
+This project is a starting point for a Python flet application, Build flutter apps in python by flet library.

 - [Project video preview on youtube](https://youtu.be/MwJH3VORgbU)